Cedar Deck

 Deck Framing Plan

-Attaching the Ledger Board to the Concrete Slab (Step 1)
+Attaching the Ledger Board to the Concrete Slab

-For placement of the ledger board, I measured down, from the top of the slab, 1 1/2" (the thickness of a 2x6 cedar deck board), and made a crows-foot style mark on the front of the slab (at each end) with my carpenter's pencil.
+For placement of the ledger board, I measured down, from the top of the slab, 1 1/2" (the thickness of a 2x6 cedar deck board) and made a crows-foot style mark on the front of the slab (at each end) with my carpenter's pencil.
 Using a chalk-line tool, I stretched the line extra tight between the two marks and popped a 33' blue chalk line onto the slab.

-With the chalk line popped (and adjusted for the 1/2" dip), the next step was to attach a 33' long 2x8 pressure-treated ledger board to the front-side of the concrete slab.
+With the chalk line popped (and adjusted for the 1/2" dip), the next step was to attach a 33' long 2x8 pressure-treated ledger board to the front side of the concrete slab.
 I used three 12' 2x8s for this.
 I cut them so that, when placed end-to-end, they added up to the 33' ledger that I needed.

 Determine the Cedar Deck Leger Height